URL Category Exception Lists

 - The following characters are considered token separators: . / ? & = ; +Every string separated by one or two of these characters is a token.
 Use wildcard characters as token placeholders, indicating that a specific token can contain any value.

-- In place of a token, you can use either an asterisk (*) or a caret (^).
+- In place of a token, you can use either an asterisk (*) or a caret (^) to indicate a wildcard value.

-- Wildcard characters must be the only character within a token.
-For example, www.gmail*.com would be invalid because the asterisk follows other characters.
-An entry can contain multiple wildcards, however.
+- Wildcard characters must be the only character within a token; however, an entry can contain multiple wildcards.

 How to Use Asterisk (*) and Caret (^) Wildcards